 - Candle or battery powered light of your choice to put inside the pumpkin

 First, cut out the top and back of the pumpkin.
-I found this cut on Pinterest.
-It provides easy access to clean and light the pumpkin.
+The cut that goes down the back provides easy access to clean and light the pumpkin.

 Instruct your child on how to use the drill safely, then supervise their work at all times.